-- A. Reasonable rules and statistical plans may be promulgated by the Commissioner for use by the companies to record and report their rates, loss and expense experience and other information determined by the Commissioner to be necessary or appropriate for the administration of the Commercial Property and Casualty Competitive Loss Cost Rating Act.
-In promulgating such rules and plans, the Commissioner shall give due consideration to the rating systems on file and, in order that the rules and plans may be as uniform as is practicable among the several states, to the rules and to the form of the plans used for such rating systems in other states.
-The Commissioner may designate one or more advisory organizations or other agencies to assist in gathering such experience and making compilation thereof. - B. Reasonable rules and plans may be promulgated by the Commissioner for the exchange of data necessary for the development and application of rating plans.
+A. Reasonable rules and statistical plans may be promulgated by the Commissioners for use by the companies to record and report their rates, loss and expense experience and other information determined by the Commissioner to be necessary or appropriate for the administration of the Property and Casualty Competitive Loss Cost Rating Act.
+In promulgating such rules and plans, the Commissioners shall give due consideration to the rating systems on file and, in order that the rules and plans may be as uniform as is practicable among the several states, to the rules and to the form of the plans used for such rating systems in other states.
+The Commissioner may designate one or more advisory organizations or other agencies to assist in gathering such experience and making compilation thereof.